What we do

 The Housing Health and Safety Rating System (HHSRS) is used to assess housing conditions.

-The HHSRS is a risk based approach to identifying defects in dwellings and of evaluating the potention effect of any defects on the health and safety of occupants.
+The HHSRS is a risk based approach to identifying defects in dwellings and of evaluating the potential effect of any defects on the health and safety of occupants.

-The Council has a duty to deal with category one hazards and a discretionary power to deal with category two hazards.
-Actions include informal hazard awareness notices, formal improvement and prohibition notices, plus specific provisions for deal with urgent hazards.
+The Council has a duty to deal with the most serious hazards and we may deal with less serious hazards.
+Actions we may take include serving informal hazard awareness notices, formal improvement and prohibition notices, plus specific action to deal with urgent hazards.

 Any action taken by the Council will be in accordance with the Council's Housing Enforcement Policy.